SachsKaylee/helios/README.md

 ## Compile/Deploy

 **Important**: Make sure to adjust the config files(`/src/config`).
-These contain your private keys.
+These contain your private keys for passwords.
 If you leave them at their default values, it will be rather trivial to decrypt your senstive user data you are bound by law to protect.

-**Warning**: Untested & Unsupported, currently still early in development

 ```
 $ npm install